dsnahil/CareerCanvas/README.md

 2. If you encounter connection issues:
    - Ensure LM Studio is running and the API server is enabled
-   - Verify the API URL in your `.env` file matches the one in LM Studio
    - Check that your model is properly loaded in LM Studio
    - For Snapdragon systems, try restarting LM Studio with fewer CPU threads